 They aren’t that common, but for those who encounter one, an indelible impression will forever be imprinted within their mind.

 Large swells form when the wind is blowing strong, in same direction, for a long period of time.
 When happens, swells can grow to 50 feet or more.
-A swell of this height usually doesn’t “break” in full height, but the top of the swell may form a whitecap.
+A swell of this height usually doesn’t “break”, but the top of the swell may form a whitecap.

 Rogue waves on the other hand do break.
 What causes rogue waves is a bit of a mystery, but it’s believed they form when normal large swells, as mentioned above, interact with a strong ocean current.
 This forces the swell vertically which can reach heights of 100 feet or more.
 Theoretical mathematical models indicate rogue waves could potentially reach heights of 190 feet.